-The classic Margarita recipe features tequila, orange liqueur and fresh lime juice, but as with most classics, bartenders and enthusiasts find ways to tweak the formula.
-One twist on the original has become a modern-classic: Tommy’s Margarita, which was created by Julio Bermejo in the early ’90s at Tommy’s Mexican Restaurant, a San Francisco favorite dating back to 1965.
+The traditional Margarita recipe features tequila, fresh lime juice, and orange liqueur, but as with most classics, bartenders and enthusiasts have found ways to riff on the original formula.
+One such twist has become a modern classic: Tommy’s Margarita, which was created by the legendary Julio Bermejo in the early ’90s at his family’s San Francisco restaurant Tommy’s Mexican.

-Rim a rocks glass with salt and set it aside.
+Rub the rim of a rocks glass with a lime wedge, dip the rim in salt to coat, and set aside.

-Add the tequila, lime juice and agave nectar to a shaker with ice and shake until well-chilled.
+Add the tequila, lime juice, and agave nectar to a shaker with ice.

 Strain over fresh ice into the prepared glass.